 ♦ Vendors that serve any food products/food samples that are not prepackaged must comply with state laws and regulations related to food service.

-♦ Sales tax, when required by the State, is the responsibility of the Vendor.
+♦ Collection of sales tax, when required by the State, is the responsibility of the Vendor.

 Photographs/Video/Logos

 ♦ By Vendor’s operation at the Market, Vendor consents to the Vizcaya Village Farmers Market’s right to photograph or video any Vendor or Vendor booth for the use of advertising or promotion of the Market.
-All images will become the property of Urban Oasis Project, Inc.
+All images will become the property of Urban Oasis Project, Inc. and/or Vizcaya Museum and Gardens Trust, Inc.

-♦ Vizcaya Village Farmers Market and Urban Oasis Project logos and images may not be used for any purpose without the written consent of Market Manager.
+♦ Vizcaya Village Farmers Market, Vizcaya Museum and Gardens, and Urban Oasis Project logos and images may not be used for any purpose without the written consent of, depending on ownership of said images, Market Manager or Vizcaya Museum and Gardens Trust, Inc..

 Enforcement of Rules